kubernetes/kubernetes/docs/devel/faster_reviews.md

 ## 1. Don't build a cathedral in one PR

-Are you sure FeatureX is something the Kubernetes team wants or will accept, or that it is implemented to fit with other changes in flight?
+Are you sure FeatureX is something the LMKTFY team wants or will accept, or that it is implemented to fit with other changes in flight?
 Are you willing to bet a few days or weeks of work on it?
 If you have any doubt at all about the usefulness of your feature or the design - make a proposal doc or a sketch PR